Rebinea erebina

 Rebinea erebina is a species of moth of the family Tortricidae.
 It is found in Chile (Valparaiso, Bio-Bio and Araucania Regions) and Argentina.
 It is found in habitats ranging from coastal lowlands at about 50 meters altitude to elevations of 1400 meters.

-The length of the forewings is 6.6-8.8 mm for males and 6.5-8.2 for females.
-The ground colour of the forewings ranges from pale grey to burnt umber with small patches of orange-brown The hindwings are white to pale brown with brownish grey mottling.
+The length of the forewings is 6.6–8.8 mm for males and 6.5–8.2 mm for females.